 Are just a few of the emerging social media outlets for banknote collectors.
-These channels of info can be both positive and slightly bent.
-On the one hand, they're a positive outlet for collectors to share pictures of their SETS & may spur others to join-in on the fun.
+These social media outlets can be both positive and yet, slightly bent.
+On the one hand, they're a positive outlet for emerging collectors to share images of their SETS & these might spur others to join the fun.
 On the other hand, there can be a trend for dabblers to collect/post anything blindly (& the peanut gallery will suggest Third Party Grading on the most ridiculous items).
 I've seen (& flagged) Instagram accounts that have pushed counterfeit currency: so be wary & exercise some caution on Social Media!
 Keep in mind that many of the posts (& posters) are learning the ropes to this hobby (just like many of us when we first started out).
-Unfortunately, some of the greenhorns will pose as experts!
+Recently, I have seen many subs on FLEXING your currency on Reddit!
+This is essentially showing off wads of uncollectible cash.
+Also, some of social media's greenhorns pose as "experts!"
 It could be the realm of great (pertinent) information (such as this PCGS World Collector's perspective) or completely misleading information (& hyperbole for UPVOTES/Likes).
+I urge everyone to exercise caution when viewing anyting on social media.

-I have shared some of the better videos from CNBC, CoinWeek, etc. I hope you find some of these fun (&/or interesting perhaps)!
+I have shared some of great videos from CNBC, CoinWeek, etc. I hope you find some of these fun (&/or interesting perhaps)!

-A short Euronews clip on the new King Charles III design which will be soon featured on UK's new series of polymer banknotes.
+A short Euronews clip on the new King Charles III design (now available).

 ALL of the FB Groups below need your registration as a FB user & typically an invite (unless stated as "Public.")
 Don't worry, most "private" groups allow members to conceal their profiles & allow administrators to censor proper conduct on their forums.
 Before you jump in too deep, please remember that FB groups are often inhabited by enthusiastic collectors who may think of themselves as "experts" and believe collecting consecutive UNC banknotes is as good as it gets.
 I have seen several of these groups auction off VG circulated banknotes which have been excessively over-graded & crazy bidding frenzies on pretty common stuff.
 So BE CAREFUL.
 They're fun places to check out but be sure you know what you're getting yourself into.